auth0-developer-hub/web-app_flask_python_hello-world/README.md

-# Flask/Python: Starter Web App Code Sample
+# Flask/Python: User Authentication Code Sample

 This Python code sample demonstrates how to build web applications using Flask.